-Two implementations of the Introductory sample application are provided: one in the C++ programming language that uses the BEA Simple Events application programming interface (API), and another in Java that uses the CosNotification Service API.
+One implementation of the Introductory sample application is provided: the C++ programming language that uses the BEA Simple Events application programming interface (API).
 The Introductory sample application consists of the Reporter and Subscriber applications and the Notification Service.
-The Reporter application implements a client application that prompts the user to enter news articles, and then posts the news articles as events to the WLE Notification Service.
+The Reporter application implements a client application that prompts the user to enter news articles, and then posts the news articles as events to the BEA Tuxedo CORBA Notification Service.
 The Subscriber application implements a joint client/server application that acts as client when it subscribes and unsubscribes for events, and acts as a server when it receives events.
 To receive events, the subscriber implements a callback object which is invoked by the Notification Service when an event needs to be delivered.